NASA Data Made Easy: Getting Started with SAR

 NASA's airborne- and satellite-based instruments provide data that can be used in understanding a number of natural disasters, including flooding, cyclonic storms, earthquakes and landslides.
 However, during disasters, conditions are often not ideal for making observations using optical sensors.
 Synthetic aperture radar, or SAR, which uses the microwave region of the electromagnetic spectrum, is ideal in that it can penetrate cloud cover and "see through" darkness and weather, allowing a unique view of flood inundation, land cover changes, and modifications of the Earth's surface from landslides, earthquakes, and background tectonic motion.

 NASA data are free and open, but can be challenging to use.
 NASA's Earth Science Data Systems (ESDS) program and Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs) have developed resources and tools to overcome this challenge.
-Resources were developed for a Geological Society of America workshop, NASA Data Made Easy: Getting Started with SAR.
+Resources were developed for Geological Society of America workshops, NASA Data Made Easy: Getting Started with SAR.

 NASA SAR Resources

 - Search and Download SAR data in Earthdata Search

 - Search and Download SAR data from NASA's Alaska Satellite Facility DAAC (ASF DAAC)

 - What is Remote Sensing?

 - Webinar: Part 1- Introduction to Synthetic Aperture Radar (SAR) Data